islam-ahsanul/OOP-Java/README.md

 # OOP in Java
-> Collection of Java code examples and explanations covering OOP concepts.
+> Collection of Java code examples and explanations covering OOP concepts

 ## Intro
 **OOP stands for Object-Oriented Programming.
 It is a programming paradigm that organizes software design around objects, which are instances of classes.
 Here, we'll explore the basics of OOP in Java, including classes, objects, inheritance, polymorphism, and encapsulation.**